Submission From Social Work Scotland, To Uk Home Office Consultation

 - e) If the child’s rights and best interests are paramount, some local authority areas are less likely to be able to provide secure, sustainable placements; because of, for example, rural and island isolation; differentials in the looked after population and poverty pressure; dislocation of unaccompanied children from potential cultural connections.
-Bearing this mind we support the adoption of a non-mandated UK approach, in which the four nations of the UK are represented as such within the organisation and co-ordination of a UK wide scheme.
+Bearing this in mind we support the adoption of a non-mandated UK approach, in which the four nations of the UK are represented as such within the organisation and coordination of a UK wide scheme.
 Scotland as a whole (and as one region within the proposal) has very limited specialist service provision for UASC, and what it does have is largely centralised in a few local authority areas (including specialist medical care, translation services, refugee/UASC support services, transport links and/infrastructure to support claims to remain in the UK, etc. There are areas of the country which do not host diverse faiths or communities, both of which may be critical to promote a child’s development and the stability of the placement.

 - g) To note.
 We are aware that currently age assessments are being completed in Liverpool for children subsequently transferred to Glasgow.
 Scotland has reviewed age assessment good practice and published guidance (Scottish Government 2018: https://www.gov.scot/publications/age-assessment-practice-guidance-scotland-good-practice-guidance-support-social/)

 - h) We agree with the proposed change so that the entry authority enables the transfer journey.
-In many instances their staff will have some relationship with the child.
-We suggest that this section is amended to state that transport costs and arrangements should be the responsibility of the entry authority; within the parameters of the NTS, the UK Government should look at how entry authorities are supported with such costs.
+In many instances, their staff will have some relationship with the child.
+We suggest that this section be amended to state that transport costs and arrangements should be the responsibility of the entry authority; within the parameters of the NTS, the UK Government should look at how entry authorities are supported with such costs.

 - i) We agree that planning and communication between arrival and receiving local authorities will be vital and that this will need to take place in a timely fashion to avoid delays.
-Therefore, a detailed protocol for co-ordination of these processes, including description of roles and responsibilities of staff, should be set out to ensure common understanding of collaborative arrangements.
+Therefore, a detailed protocol for co-ordination of these processes, including a description of roles and responsibilities of staff, should be set out to ensure a common understanding of collaborative arrangements.

 - j) Such protocols should integrate consideration of child and adult protection processes where a child is considered at ongoing risk of significant harm.

 2a.
 It remains our clear preference that participation in the NTS is on a voluntary basis.
-How likely is it that your local authority would participate in a rota based NTS as outlined at Annex A?
+How likely is it that your local authority would participate in a rota based NTS as outlined in Annex A?

 To note: Social Work Scotland does not represent a region or a local authority and does not take operational decisions.
-Social Work Scotland provides a voice for the those in leadership roles in social work in Scotland, including Chief Social Work Officers, Heads of Service and service leads or managers.
+Social Work Scotland provides a voice for those in leadership roles in social work in Scotland, including Chief Social Work Officers, Heads of Service and service leads or managers.
 Our answer is given in that context, on the basis of input from our members.

 Social Work Scotland supports the introduction of a non-mandatory scheme.
-Our members have expressed a willingness to participate, albeit in a scheme which is child-centred, flexible and conscious of local conditions.
+Our members have expressed a willingness to participate, albeit in a scheme that is child-centred, flexible and conscious of local conditions.
 Not all local authorities are the same.

-For a voluntary-based NTS scheme to work in Scotland (although this would apply to a regulation / mandated scheme too) it will require a partnership between Scottish Government and Scottish local authorities, working together through a Scottish co-ordinator who liaises with the national organisation.
+For a voluntary-based NTS scheme to work in Scotland (although this would apply to a regulation / mandated scheme too) it will require a partnership between Scottish Government and Scottish local authorities, working together through a Scottish coordinator who liaises with the national organisation.
 This would require a degree of commitment to collaboration from local partnerships in Scotland that has not so far been possible or expected.
 This appears to be an opportunity to seek the development of a Scottish framework to support NTS implementation in Scotland, which lays out what funding and support is available and what additional investment in the support infrastructure nationally will be – e.g. translation services; Home Office locations; specialist trauma support services, etc. Whilst immigration and asylum are reserved matters, the delivery of services to meet the needs of children is devolved.
 The construction, management and resourcing of the NTS must reflect that.

 2b.
 If unlikely, please explain why not and what barriers to participation remain.